 Instead of earning just $100 each year (as with simple interest), your earnings increase each year because the interest is calculated on a growing balance.

-2. How compound interest works
+2. How does compound interest work?

 2.1.
 The idea of earning interest on previously accumulated interest